railsuser2014/openobject-doc-book-en/4/4_13_Projects/4_13_Projects_productivity.rst

 number of hours in your day.
 That will only take a minute, because the selection is not taken from every task you know about in the future, but just from those selected for the current week.

 Once the timebox has been completed you can start your daily work on the tasks.
-For each task you can start work on it, delegate it, close it, or cancel it.
+For each task, you can start work on it, delegate it, close it, or cancel it.

-At the end of the day you empty the timebox using the button at the top right :guilabel:`Empty Timebox`.
+At the end of the day, you empty the timebox using the button at the top right :guilabel:`Empty Timebox`.
 All the tasks that have not been done are sent back to the weekly timebox to sit in amongst the tasks that will be planned next morning.